fabriziosalmi/WP-Search-Blacklist/README.md

-# WordPress-Search-Words-Blacklist
+# Wordpress Search Blacklist
 A useful function to filter out (404) some spamming and explicit keywords in the WordPress search feature.
-Use as is (free plugin) or add the included function at the end of the Wordpress functions.php file.
-Feel free to edit the redirect part and the swear words list by forking this project on GitHub.
+Fork this project to customize the redirect and the swear words list or ask me, I'll do it for you.